 A growing body of research suggests that expectations a teacher sets for an individual student can significantly affect the students performance.
-In order for teachers to effectively implement a growth focused model in their classrooms they need a thorough understanding of formative and summative assessment and how this drives instruction in the classroom.
+In order for teachers to effectively implement a growth focused model in their classrooms they need a thoroug understanding of formative and summative assessment and how this drives instruction in the classroom.
 In our building we have a wide variety of experience on our staff.
 Our less experienced teachers need to develop their knowledge and for our more experienced teachers there is a need for researched driven practices that will help them refine their processes in the classroom.
 Response to Intervention aims to identify struggling students early on and gives them the support they need.
 We are showing a need in the area of ELA and Mathematics.
-46.5% of students scored proficient in ELA and Math scored 42.1% proficient.
-In order for teachers to effectively implement a growth focused model in their classrooms they need a thorough understanding of formative and summative assessment and how this drives instruction in the classroom.
+43.6% of students scored proficient in ELA and Math scored 39.9% proficient.
+In order for teachers to effectively implement a growth focused model in their classrooms.
+The lowest 25% need to be identified to achieve our equity goal.
 We will systematically identify students who are not being reached by interventions within Tier 1.
 These students will be discussed in our PLCs, Student Assistance Team (SAT) meetings, and Academic Monitoring Progress (AMP) meetings to determine interventions that will best support their current learning needs and steps moving forward to help them reach proficiency within Tier 1 during Flex time.
 Students with overall social and behavioral concerns are also evaluated during SAT meetings so that the team can implement plans moving forward.
 Interventions include procedures such as behavior tracking, counseling referrals, and the use of PBIS rewards.
-1-Year Adult Practice Goal Provide a measurable goal aligned to the Practice.
-Through PLCs and data teams teachers will apply best practices in the area of assessment driving instruction.
-Measures of this practice will include all teachers in the PLC implementing strategies that are appropriate for each students' individual learning needs during every data cycle.
-The focus will be on the growth of students from short cycles to post tests and tracked in the data teams cycle which will be incorporated into flex groups.
-The goal will be for 90% of our teachers to be implementing high impact strategies for both assessment of learning and implementing interventions and enrichments based on those assessments.
-Evidence of this will be provided in PLC agenda notes as well as teacher lesson plans.
+1-Year Adult Practice Goal Provide a measurable goal aligned to the Practice .
+Through PLCs and professional developments, teachers will apply best practices in the area of assessment driven instruction.
+Measures of this practice will include all teachers in the PLC implementing strategies learned in professional development which are appropriate for each students' individual learning needs and assess the effectiveness of the interventions.
+The focus will be on the growth of teachers' understanding of the content from data collected in professional development settings and applied to the classroom environment.
+The goal will be for 90% of our teachers to be implementing high impact strategies.
+Evidence of this will be provided in classroom observations and evaluations, as well as PLC collaboration agenda items.
 Impact on Performance Goals Describe how the focus on this Practice will impact performance goals.
 We believe that implementing ongoing Response to Intervention, sustained professional development, will increase our proficiency rates for both math and reading by 5% as assessed by the Wyoming state assessment (WY-TOPP).
-Math will increase from 42.1% to 47.1%.
-Reading will increase from 46.5% to 51.5%.
+Math will increase from 39.9% to 43.1%.
+Reading will increase from 43.6% to 47.3%.